RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

     :alt: Logo
     :align: center

-Press next and set the project name.
+Press next and set the project name (Ping_pong).
 Leave the rest of the parameters by default.
+When prompted to choose a domain template, check if it matches the created platform and click next.
-The next step is choosing a template.
-I use an empty application.
+The next step is choosing a template - I have chosen an *Empty Linux Application*.

-Copies to the project main.c from the project *RedPitaya/fpga/prj/Examples/Vga_draw/Vitis_sources*
+Next we need to copy the main.c file from Vga_draw into our application project - in the Explorer sub-window right click on the project and select *Import Sources...*, navigate to *RedPitaya/fpga/prj/Examples/Vga_draw/Vitis_sources* and click OK.
+Then check the *main.c* file and click *Finish*.

+The main.c file should now be visible in the *src* folder of the Explorer sub-window.

-We need the math.h library, so open the Properties of the project and add m
+We need to add the *math.h* library, so right click on the project *-> Properties* and then add the *m* library to the project.

 .. figure:: img/VgaDraw12.png
     :alt: Logo